ArcanePlugins/Treasury/README.md

 * [Join my Discord Server](https://www.discord.io/arcaneplugins)
 * [Post in the Discussions Section on this repository](https://github.com/lokka30/Treasury/discussions)
 * [PM me on SpigotMC.org](https://www.spigotmc.org/conversations/add?to=lokka30)

-## 🤔 Vault is used on most servers.
-How will Treasury even compete?

-I have no idea.
-If it turns out to be a great API then it might be adopted by plugin developers, which should drive more server owners to use it, which then drives more plugin developers to use it.
-But it's unlikely anyone can beat Vault as it has been the only decent API (in my opinion - and this is backed up by the amount of servers and plugins using it) for *ages*, rather Treasury will be new against the big dog.

 ## 👩‍⚖️ What license does Treasury use?